 Texas Lawyers for Medicare Compliance, Recoupment and Appeals

-The Centers for Medicare & Medicaid Services (CMS) utilizes many tools for investigating improper payments to providers and suppliers, recovering overpayments, and exercising its authority to engage in enforcement actions or refer cases to federal authorities over alleged health care or Medicare fraud.
+The Centers for Medicare and Medicaid Services (CMS) utilizes many tools for investigating improper payments to providers and suppliers, recovering overpayments, and exercising its authority to engage in enforcement actions or refer cases to federal authorities over alleged health care or Medicare fraud.
 One of these tools is the Medicare Fee for Service (FFS) Recovery Audit Program.

 The FFS Recovery Audit Program has a mission to protect Medicare and its beneficiaries, and its functions include: